-At the beginning, let me introduce the institution I represent.
-This year 55 years have passed since its foundation.
-However, the beginnings of research activities in the area of food technologies, food processing machinery and nutrition reach much farther back, practically to the post-war period.
-Between 1947 and 1958 our institute was administered by the former Ministry of Nutrition.
-By 1 April 1958 the Central Research Institute of the Food Processing Industry was established by the decree of the then Ministry of Food Processing Industry.
-In July 1967 the institute was subordinated to the Agricultural and Food Research Administration of the Ministry of Agriculture, shortly afterwards transformed to the Czech Academy of Agriculture - Research Institute of the Food Processing Industry.
-After the dissolution of the Academy in 1974 the institute was incorporated as the Research Institute of the Food Processing Industry of Agriculture and Nutrition.
-Since its foundation up to 1991 the institute had been a budget organization and an independent legal entity.
-In 1992 the institute became a contributory organization and renamed Food Research Institute Prague.
+- By 1 April 1958 the Central Research Institute of the Food Processing Industry was established by the decree of the then Ministry of Food Processing Industry. - In July 1967 the institute was subordinated to the Agricultural and Food Research Administration of the Ministry of Agriculture, shortly afterwards transformed to the Czech Academy of Agriculture. - Effective of 1 January 1969 the name of the institute was changed to Czech Academy of Agriculture Research Institute of the Food Processing Industry. - After the dissolution of the Academy in 1974 the institute was incorporated as the - Research Institute of the Food Processing Industry into the branch research base of the Ministry of Agriculture and Nutrition.